Western Renewables Link (WRL)

 The ESMS must include a bushfire mitigation plan (BMP) to specify how bushfire risk arising from the network will be minimised as far as practicable.

-There is no ESMS application or formal design for the WRL currently before ESV for decision.
+There is no ESMS application or formal design for the WRL currently before Energy Safe for decision.

 Bushfire Mitigation Plan (BMP)